aptech/docs/docs/CR-plotSetXTicLabel.rst

     01/1982

-Changing to format string to ``"YYYY-QQ"`` will change the the labels to appear like this:
+Changing to format string to ``"YYYY-QQ"`` will change the labels to appear like this:

 ::